Suicide is the leading cause of death for those aged 10-29 in Singapore.

 YOUTH SUICIDE PREVENTION

 According to Singapore's only suicide prevention organisation, the Samaritans of Singapore (SOS), suicide deaths number more than road accidents in the country.
-They reported that in 2019 the number of suicides totalled 400, and youths (10 to 29 years) comprised almost a quarter.
+They reported that in 2020 the number of suicides totalled 452, with youths (10 to 29 years) comprising 101 lives.
+Attempted suicides total 2,795 in 2020 according to government figures published in a news report by CNA.
 Phone calls of distress and messages via email and chat services had also increased among the young, indicating a louder cry for help and deeper signals of distress.
 The cumulative number of deaths in this age group clearly shows them to be the most vulnerable (see Youth Suicide Information and WHO).
 We must waste no time in addressing youth suicide and identify stressors which impact youth mental health.

 A National Strategy for Youth Suicide Prevention backed by strong commitment and leadership from a dedicated lead agency is an approach we must not overlook.
 Government, communities, NGOs, schools, media organisations, healthcare professionals, parents, faith-based organisations and youth themselves must come together to effectively prevent suicide and its upstream issues of depression, anxiety and mental illness.